Hüseyin Pasha Boljanić: Career

-After governoring Herzegovina, in March 1569 he became the governor (sanjak-bey) of the Sanjak of Bosnia.
+After serving as governor of Herzegovina, in March 1569 he became the governor (sanjak-bey) of the Sanjak of Bosnia.
 He then became the beylerbey of Diyarbekir in 1572.
 Before long, he became a vizier and was appointed the governor of Egypt Eyalet in 1573.
 Succeeding Koca Sinan Pasha as the governor of Egypt and only holding the office for around a year, he was described by a European source as "affectionate to men of learning, of a mild and modest disposition, and highly averse to all cruelty."; however, such qualities were anachronistic for that time, as tensions in Egypt between the governor, the sipahis of the army, and the local Mamluks were rising; the same source recounts that violent property crime was common during his term.
 He then returned to Istanbul in 1574.

 Little is known about his life for the ten years between 1575 and 1585, but in 1585, Husein Pasha was appointed the governor of Baghdad Eyalet.
 In 1594, he was made the beylerbey (or pasha) of the Bosnia Eyalet.
 After retiring within a few months, he died in 1595.